officialvikramsuthar/officialvikramsuthar/README.md

 - 👋 Hi, I’m Vikram Suthar (@officialvikramsuthar for github)
-- 👀 I’m interested in web development and leaning towards learning more on the AI and machine learning
+- 👀 I’m interested in web development and leaning towards learning more on the AI & ML
 - 🌱 I’m currently learning Adavance Django, Python automation
 - 💞️ I’m looking to collaborate on Anything interesting problem to solve using the Python, PHP.
 - 📫 Feel free to reach me on officialvikramsuthar@gmail.com